There are two main ways this is used:

 - The Mask once featured an ultra modern home that had hundreds of robotic arms to do chores.
 Of course, the thing went haywire and ripped the suit off Charlie, causing him to cry "It's not a girdle!
 It's a sports support!

 - Mickey Mouse: The short "The Dognapper" shows Peg-Leg Pete receiving his comeuppance by being frog-marched through the streets with a feminine corset binding his arms to his sides.

 - Rugrats: Grandpa once wore a corset to impress his visiting friend with how well he'd kept his figure over the years.
 At the end of the episode, when the ruse is exposed, the friend reveals that he was wearing one too.

 - When a shop specializing in whalebone corsets opens in Springfield, the notoriously overweight Comic Book Guy buys himself a ridiculously tight one:

 - Homer tries to wear a very tight girdle to fit into his Pie Man superhero costume.
 The poor girdle pops seconds after he puts it on.

-- In an earlier episode, Krusty walks off an award show due to a terrible script fulled with Incredibly Lame Puns.
-He accidentally leaves his mic on and broadcasts himself on live TV saying "At least I can take off this girdle." *sound of large gut spilling out*
+- In an earlier episode, Krusty walks off an award show due to a terrible script filled with Incredibly Lame Puns.
+He accidentally leaves his mic on and broadcasts himself on live TV saying "At least I can take off this girdle." [sound of large gut spilling out]

 - Tabloids that love to point out the follies of celebrities often feature unfortunate actresses with their Spanx showing from under their dresses as they disembark cars.

-- Jimmy Kimmel has admitted publicly to wearing Spanx for men.
+- Jimmy Kimmel has admitted publicly to wearing Spanx for men during his heavier days.